Saturday, October 07, 2006

 “The current ceasefire exists in words

-only,” insisted Rebecca Steinfeld,
+only,” insisted Rebecca Steinfeld, a

 Die-In participant and native New Yorker

-also with Israeli family in Israel
+also with Israeli family in Israel.
+“The

 people of Southern Lebanon still suffer